reportportal/agent-js-cypress/README.md

 ## Report a single launch

+By default, Cypress create a separate run for each test file.
+This section describe how to report test items of different specs into the single launch.

 The agent supports the `launchId` parameter to specify the ID of the already started launch.<br/>
 This way, you can start the launch using `@reportportal/client-javascript` before the test run and then specify its ID in the config.